 Did you know that Christmas Trees were first popularised in the UK during the Victorian era?
 Queen Victoria’s husband, Prince Albert, brought the tradition of having a Christmas Tree and decorating it over from Germany as a way of bringing one of his Christmas traditions over to England.

 Without further ado, here are five examples of what Christmas looks like around the world.

 Like many other countries worldwide, Argentina usually celebrates Christmas on Christmas Eve, rather than Christmas Day.
 Houses are decorated with light and wreaths, while doors are hung with red and white garlands.
 Christmas Trees are also popular here and typically decorated by 8th December.
 Some even put cotton balls on their trees to look like snow!

 Some will often stay awake into the early hours of the morning chatting to friends or visiting family, and will often spend Christmas Day sleeping or going to mass in the afternoon.

 Argentinians speak Spanish, so to wish someone a Merry Christmas, you would say “¡Feliz Navidad!”

 Santa never has to travel far to deliver presents to the people in Finland, as his home in Lapland (or Korvatunturi in Finnish) is in the north of the country.

 Everyone’s houses are cleaned to prepare for the three holy days of Christmas: Christmas Eve, Christmas Day and Boxing Day.
-Either on Christmas Eve or the day before, it’s traditional to buy a Christmas tree from the local market.
+It’s traditional to buy a Christmas tree from the local market, either on Christmas Eve or the day before.
 Some people even enjoy visiting their nearest sauna on Christmas Eve!